 Exporting the collision model

 While no specific nomenclature is required for the collision model, I suggest renaming every section with a prefix indicating to which hull segment it is tied to.
-This will come in handy in Unity when you can have upward of 50 elements to a*sign to different collider scripts.
+This will come in handy in Unity when you can have upward of 50 elements to assign to different collider scripts.

-Make sure everything lines up with the displayed model, as well as ensuring all the pivots are placed to the center of ma*s like previously.
+Make sure everything lines up with the displayed model, as well as ensuring all the pivots are placed to the center of mass like previously.
 A simple FBX export is then all that is left to do.

 Exporting the texture maps